Hell in a Cell (2021): Storylines

 The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 At WrestleMania Backlash, Bobby Lashley defeated Drew McIntyre and Braun Strowman to retain the WWE Championship.
 The following night on Raw, MVP and Lashley issued an open challenge to anyone on the Raw roster except McIntyre and Strowman.
 Later in the main event, it was revealed that the open challenge was just to face Lashley rather than a title match.
 The New Day's Kofi Kingston answered the challenge and defeated Lashley thanks to McIntyre's distraction.
 The following week, WWE official Adam Pearce scheduled a match between McIntyre and Kingston where the winner would face Lashley for the WWE Championship at Hell in a Cell, only for it to end in a no-contest after interference from Lashley and MVP.
 A rematch was scheduled for the following week where if Lashley and/or MVP were at ringside or interfered in the match, Lashley would be suspended for 90 days without pay; McIntyre defeated Kingston to earn another title match against Lashley at Hell in a Cell.
-During the match contract signing on the June 7 episode, the match was made a Hell in a Cell match with a further stipulation that this would be McIntyre's last chance at the WWE Championship as long as Lashley was the champion.
+During the contract signing on the June 7 episode, the match was made a Hell in a Cell match with a further stipulation that this would be McIntyre's last chance at the WWE Championship for as long as Lashley was champion.

 At WrestleMania Backlash, Rhea Ripley defeated Charlotte Flair and Asuka to retain the Raw Women's Championship.
 The following night on Raw, Flair confronted WWE officials Adam Pearce and Sonya Deville, demanding another opportunity at Ripley for the championship as Flair did not take the pin in the triple threat match.
 Pearce and Deville stated that if Flair won her match against Asuka, they would consider it.
 However, Flair lost the match thanks to a distraction from Ripley.
 The following week, however, Flair defeated Asuka.
 A match between Ripley and Flair for the title was then scheduled for Hell in a Cell.

 At WrestleMania Backlash, Bianca Belair defeated Bayley to retain the SmackDown Women's Championship.
 On the following SmackDown, WWE official Sonya Deville hosted a parade of champions to celebrate SmackDown's champions.
 Bayley interrupted, taking issue that she was not acknowledged as the longest-reigning SmackDown Women's Champion and claimed that Belair had cheated at Backlash by using her hair as a weapon.
 On the June 4 episode, Belair challenged Bayley to a rematch at Hell in a Cell with the title on the line, and Bayley accepted.
 Two weeks later, Belair changed the stipulation of their match to a Hell in a Cell match.